ckapila/ckapila/README.md

 - 👋 Hi, I’m @ckapila
 - 👀 I’m interested in Machine Learning, data visulization & modelling time series data
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on small projects which can help me learn python and involve statitical modelling of data
+- 💞️ I’m looking to collaborate on small projects which can help me learn python and involve statistical modelling of data
 - 📫 How to reach me : chars0209@gmail.com

 <!---